 We live in times of collaboration.
 Each individual has specific qualities.
 They need to collaborate with others to give their best and to get the best.
 This quality is essential for us as well as our children to grow in life.
-I learnt it from the module Critical Abilities required to raise your child in the WOW Parenting App.
+I learned it from the module Critical Abilities required to raise your child on the WOW Parenting website.

-I discussed Collaborations with my daughter with the example from the movie.
+I discussed Collaborations with my daughter with an example from the movie.
 We discussed how weavers, cloth merchants, tailors, embroider all contribute towards every single piece of clothing that we wear.

 6. Respect Towards Parents